crazycooky77/ci_project5/README.md

 #### PEP8
 All python files were checked using [PEP8](https://pep8ci.herokuapp.com/).
-The only errors are from Django "AUTH_PASSWORD_VALIDATORS" in the settings.py file (lines too long).
+The only errors are from Django default "AUTH_PASSWORD_VALIDATORS" in the settings.py file (lines too long).
 <img src='media/readme/pep8.webp' alt='PEP8 validator results'>

 #### WAVE